Partnership Compact and Strategic Business Plan 2023-2024

 3. The statutory functions of Safeguarding Adults Boards

-As set out in Care and Support Statutory Guidance, issued by the Department of Health and Social Care, each Safeguarding Adults Board should:
+As set out in Care and Support Statutory Guidance, each Safeguarding Adults Board should:

-The Strategic Business Plan for 2022-23 sets out how the LSAB partner agencies will collectively prioritise and deliver these functions over the next 12 months.
+The Strategic Business Plan for 2023-24 (page 11) sets out how the LSAB partner agencies will collectively prioritise and deliver these functions over the next 12 months.

 4. Lewisham Safeguarding Adults Board (LSAB) Terms of Reference